 You Have a Deadline for Filing a Lawsuit After a Scooter Accident

-In Florida, Florida Statutes § 95.11(3)(a) says that you must take legal action within four years of an accident or lose the right ever to hold the careless person responsible for hurting you.
+In Florida, Florida Statutes § 95.11(3)(a) says that you must take legal action within two years of an accident or lose the right ever to hold the careless person responsible for hurting you.
 Negotiating with the defendant’s claims adjuster does not satisfy this requirement.
 The only way to satisfy the time limit, called the statute of limitations, is to file a lawsuit.

 If your loved one died because of a scooter accident that was someone else’s fault, Florida law gives you even less time to take legal action.
 You must file a wrongful death action within two years, according to Florida Statutes § 95.11(4)(d).
 Two years is not much time when dealing with the grief and financial aftermath of losing a close relative.